LeonardoJost/MMR/README.md

 Instructions are shown for a fixed time before allowing continueing to the trials to prevent accidental skipping.
 The txt may contain a block preceeeded by (Continue), which is shown only after the fixed time and replaced by empty lines (containing single dots as a workaroung for text alignment) before.

 The blocks are by default controlled by time and the number of stimuli.
-If either all stimuli are processed or time is over, the experiment should finish.
-The transition between blocks is only controlled by time but can be changed to number of stimuli easily in the break if condition of the 'ShowStimuli' loop.
+If either all stimuli are processed or time is over, the block should finish.

 ## R Code
 R code is in all other files.